cypranius/Honeypot/README.md

 - **Isolated Internal Network** – Created a dedicated internal network in VirtualBox (`honeypot-net`) allowing only the Kali attacker and Ubuntu honeypot to communicate, completely air-gapped from the internet
 - **Cowrie SSH Honeypot** – Deployed Cowrie, an open-source medium-interaction honeypot that simulates authentic SSH services and captures all attacker interactions in a safe, controlled environment
-- **JSON Structured Logging** – All attack data — including login attempts, commands, and connection details — is logged in JSON format for easy parsing, analysis, and integration with other tools
+- **JSON Structured Logging** – All attack data including login attempts, commands, and connection details, is logged in JSON format for easy parsing, analysis, and integration with other tools
 - **Static IP Configuration** – Assigned fixed IP addresses (`192.168.1.10` for Ubuntu, `192.168.1.20` for Kali) ensuring reliable, predictable communication between the honeypot and attacker machine
 - **Authbind for Privileged Port Access** – Configured authbind to allow the non-root `cowrie` user to bind to port 22, enabling the honeypot to receive SSH traffic directly without running as root
 **Manual SSH Service Disable** – Disabled systemd's default SSH socket to free port 22 for the honeypot, showing understanding of Linux service management